pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 1. At stand-up and with @here in Slack, tell #pcf-docs and #pcf-docs-team that you are completing this playbook.
 Specifically,
 	>From this point forward until release, contribute edge content to the master branch.
 Contribute current content to the versioned branch for that release number (ex.
 2.5 content will live on the 2.5 branch).

-1. Determine what the OSS branch will be called, based on what version of CF is included in PCF.
-For example, PCF 2.5 shipped with CF 7.9, so the OSS branch is called `7.9`.
-Consult the PAS Release Notes for more information about which CF version shipped in a particular PCF.
+1. Determine what the OSS branch will be called, based on what version of Cloud Foundry shipped closest to the current version of PCF.
+For example, PCF 2.5 shipped around the same time as CF 7.9, so the OSS branch is called `7.9`.
+To determine which CF version shipped closest to the release date of the current version of PCF, see the [cf-deployment release page](https://github.com/cloudfoundry/cf-deployment/releases) on GitHub.

 1. Change into your `docs-book-pivotalcf` repo.